907sjl/referrals_powerbi/README.md

 The Data Loads group contains the extracts and loads from the source data files.  **Referral**, **Direct Secure Message**, and **Standard Calendar** each refer to the similarly named CSV file data source.

 ### Referral Table
-The query for the referral table loads records of referrals and processing dates from referrals.csv.
+The query for the **Referral** table loads records of referrals and processing dates from referrals.csv.
 ![Referral source file columns](images/referrals_source_columns.jpg)
 This source file contains a horizontal list of columns representing the dates that each referral first reached processing milestones such as the date written, date sent, accepted, scheduled, and seen.